 Disclaimer: Complicated strategy ahead!

-I feel it’s important to note that the Pokercode training course is not designed for beginners.
-You need to have a good understanding of the game or you’re going to have a tough time understanding what Fedor is talking about.
+I feel it’s important to note that the Pokercode Ultimate MTT Training Ground is not designed for complete beginners.
+You need to have a good understanding of the game’s basic strategy or you’re going to have a tough time understanding what Fedor is talking about.
 Also, you need to be more than “just a little bit motivated” to learn and improve your game because these videos are not made for casual, passive viewing.
 Focus is required and the subject matter being taught is very tough, but there is tremendous value in making the effort to study properly.
 That said, it would’ve been good to see some sort of disclaimer at the start that this course can get complicated.

 After about one hour of study, I started to feel a bit of information overload, so I quit for the day and started again with a fresh head the following day.
-There’s a lesson in there for you if you’re thinking of purchasing Pokercode: don’t think that you can just zip through all 8+ hours of poker training content in one day.
+There’s a lesson in there for you if you’re thinking of subscribing to Pokercode: don’t think that you can just zip through all the poker training content in one day.
 Your head will explode!
 You’ve got to give yourself enough time to process and internalize each of the lessons before moving on to the next steps and videos.